nordeim/Account-Bookkeeping/docs/prompt_to_fix_4.md

 *IMPORTANT*, the updated replacment `README.md` and `Technical Design Specification Document.md` must be complete in itself, without containing any references to older versions or other documents.

+---
+you stopped halfway generating updated `Technical_Design_Specification_Document.md`. please continue to complete your generation according to your excellent plan.